sez11a/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/01-publishing-blogs.markdown

 +$$$

-**Note:** You can unsubscribe from a blog through a notification email, by clicking the *Cancel subscription* link.
+**Note:** You can unsubscribe from a blog through a notification email by clicking the *Cancel subscription* link.
 You can view your current subscriptions by clicking the *Manage your subscriptions* link that appears in the notification window.
+If you unsubscribe by accident, you can resubscribe by going to the blog and clicking the *Subscribe* button.

 $$$